(214) 390-7947 (Overseas Callers)

 Program Fees Exclude:

-The volunteering programs in Ecuador fees will cover expenses that will begin on the first day of the program (usually the first or third Monday of the month) to the last day of the program.
-If you arrive before the first day of the program or you decide you stay beyond your program’s last day, you will be responsible for the additional expenses, which would typically be around $30 a day for room and meals at a hostel.
+The fees cover expenses that will begin on the first day of the program to the last day of the program.
+If you arrive before the first day of the program or you decide you stay beyond your program’s last day, you will be responsible for the additional expenses for room and meals.

 Take a minute to complete the form and we will be in touch.